 - Now click on Uninstall updates.

-Solution 7 – Disable additional audio devices
+7. Disable additional audio devices

-- When Sound window opens, go to Playback tab and right click each non-default audio device and choose Disable.
+- When the Sound window opens, go to the Playback tab.
+Next, right-click each non-default audio device and choose Disable.

 - Locate your audio devices and disable all devices except your default one.

 After disabling all non-default devices, the problem should be resolved.